TritonDataCenter/manta-mdshovel/README.md

     Copyright (c) 2017, Joyent, Inc.
 -->

-# manta-mdstress: metadata stress-tester for Manta
+# manta-mdshovel: metadata stress-tester for Manta

-`mdstress` is a development tool that connects directly to the Manta metadata tier and generates certain pathological metadata workloads.
+`mdshovel` is a development tool that connects directly to the Manta metadata tier and generates certain pathological metadata workloads.
 The primary goal is to reproduce the pathological database performance observed under [MANTA-3428](https://smartos.org/bugview/MANTA-3428), which involves a fairly